feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

   "CardType": "Event",

 Changes how the game calls and utilizes the event.
 The possible choices for the value depending on what you wish to accomplish are as follows...

+**CardLimit**
+"""""""""""""

+* ``"CardLimit": "0",`` sets the maximum limit of this event that can be added to an exploration.
+Can be left 0 if it's not selected from the exploration menu.

 .. _GrimoireCreation: